Green Cheese is our live, call-in trivia show.

 Green Cheese Picnic

 We celebrate Green Cheese with an annual picnic and live show in front of an audience in August.
-Our 2024 picnic is scheduled for Saturday, August 10 in Grand Rapids.
+The date for our Green Cheese Picnic in 2025 will be announced at a later date.

 At the end of the evening, a new king and queen of Green Cheese will be crowned!